Blogs about the Gentle Breath Meditation®

 by Johanna Fredericks, Bachelor of Education

-The gentle breath technique is a reconnection to my gentle, tender divine self that has filtered into my daily action, movements and living.
+The gentle breath technique is a reconnection to my gentle, tender divine self that has filtered into my daily actions, movements and living.
 I now have a greater awareness of self-responsibility and am aware of how I am being in this world ... read Johanna's blog

 Supporting the Elderly ~ and the Ripple Effect